Alligator/jqawk/README.md

 If you know awk, this should be familiar.

 If the input is an array, each rule will run for each item in the array, with `$` set to that item.
+If the input is an object, each rule will run for each key/value pair in the object, with `$` set to the value, and `$key` set to the value.

 If the input is any other type, each rule is run once with `$` set to the input.

 Here's a more complex program that calculates the pay (rate times hours) of each person: